go-modules-by-example/index/010_tools/README.md

 Set `GOBIN` (see [`go help environment`](https://golang.org/cmd/go/#hdr-Environment_variables)) to define where tool dependencies will be installed:

 ```
 {{PrintBlock "set bin target" -}}
 ```

-Add `stringer` as a dependency by importing the package in a build constraint ignored file.
-This file will never be compiled (nor will not compile, because we are importing a `main` package); it is used simply to record the dependency.
+Add `stringer` as a dependency by importing the package in a build constraint-ignored file.
+This file will never be compiled (nor will it compile, because we are importing a `main` package); it is used simply to record the dependency.
 The file and the build constraint names are not particularly important, but we choose `tools` for the sake of
 consistency:

 ```
-{{PrintBlockOut "add tool dependency" -}}
+{{PrintBlock "add tool dependency" -}}
 ```

 Install `stringer`: